tnolet/haproxy-rest/README.md

         ]
     }

+## Setting Frontends

+The frontend is the basic listening port or unix socket.
+Here's an example of a basic HTTP frontend:

+    {
+        "name" : "test_fe_1",
+        "bindPort" : 8000,
+        "bindIp" : "0.0.0.0",
+        "defaultBackend" : "testbe1",
+        "mode" : "http",
+        "options" : {
+            "httpClose" :  true
+    }

+You can also setup the frontend to listen on Unix sockets. _Note_: you have to explicitly declare the protocol coming over the socket.
+On this example we declare the Haproxy specific `proxy` protocol.

+    {
+        "name" : "test_fe_1",
+        "mode" : "http",
+        "defaultBackend" : "testbe2",
+        "unixSock" : "/tmp/vamp_testbe2_1.sock",
+        "sockProtocol" : "accept-proxy"
+    }

 ### Setting ACL's

 You can set ACLs as part of a frontend's configuration and use these ACLs to route traffic to different backends.